 The overcrowded Bogside

 A third gerrymander in 1936 ensured that the nationalist majority could elect only eight of the 20 members of the Corporation.
-Nationalist voters were corralled into one of three wards – the overcrowded South, covering the Bogside and Brandywell.
+Nationalist voters were corralled into one of three electoral wards – the overcrowded South, covering the Bogside and Brandywell.
 A smaller number of unionist voters in the North and Waterside wards could elect twelve.

 Derry also suffered from massive discrimination in employment.
 Unionist politicians directed industries to unionist areas.
-The average unemployment rate for the north was 8%.
+The average unemployment rate for the north was 8 per cent.
 It was much higher in nationalist areas.
-In Derry it was well over 20%.
+In Derry it was well over 20 per cent.